 Even if it didn’t have any other cons and like a thousand more pros, this con alone beats the whole purpose of joining and using the platform in the first place.

-However, before I even got to access it, my antivirus went off giving me the alert below:
+However, before I even got to access the first task, my antivirus went off giving me the alert below…

-So, if you don’t have an internet security or antivirus program installed make sure to stay clear of RainMoney.co…
+If you don’t have an internet security or antivirus program installed make sure to stay clear of RainMoney at all costs…

 So, What Now?